cplusplus/SG20/sources/modules/compilation-model/headers.md

 A student should be able to:

-1. Include common standard library headers to get access to commonly used declarations
+1. Include common standard library headers to get access to standard library features

 #### Caveats